Skills & Training

 With Mendix, you can build your first application in 30 minutes.
 Right after you create your account, you will be guided into the platform to build your first app.

-There is no time limit to complete a Mendix learning path, which allows you to work through everything in your own time.
+There is no time limit to complete a Mendix learning path, which allows you to work through everything at your own pace.
 The modules have individual learning units, each of which take a few minutes to complete.
 In addition, each module has a knowledge check to verify your understanding and highlight any areas you might need to review again.

-After a few months of experience with Mendix app projects, you will be able to get to the Advanced Developer Certification level.
+After a few months of experience with Mendix apps and completing the Mendix Academy Intermediate-level learning paths or the two-day Intermediate Developer Course, you will be able to get the Intermediate Developer Certification.
 Users with software experience get here faster than those without any experience in building apps.

 Based on a survey conducted amongst developers about learning low-code, we got these answers: